How Long Does an Accident Stay on Your Insurance?

 Shop and Compare Rates Immediately at Renewal

-Switching to a shorter-lookback carrier at renewal can save $1,565 each year for two years (a total of $3,129 over two years) by eliminating the at-fault surcharge sooner.
-Some insurers look back only three years, while others use five or more, so switching to a shorter-lookback carrier cuts your surcharge window by up to two years.
-Start comparing options with our guide to cheapest car insurance for high-risk drivers.
+Switching to a shorter-lookback carrier at renewal can save $1,565 each year for two years, or $3,129 total.
+That figure reflects exiting the surcharge window two years earlier.
+Some insurers use a three-year lookback while others use five or more, so switching to the right carrier cuts your exposure by up to two years.
+MoneyGeek's cheapest car insurance for high-risk drivers lists which carriers apply three-year lookbacks and what they currently charge.

 2. 2